neumino/neumino.github.io/movies.md

-### Hate Story 4
+### The Strangers: Prey at Night
-*Released on 2018-03-09, vote average 6*
+*Released on 2018-03-07, vote average 3.3*

-Hate Story 4 is a 2018 Indian Hindi-language erotic thriller film directed by Vishal Pandya and written by Sammeer Arora.
-The film features Urvashi Rautela, Karan Wahi, Vivan Bhatena and Ihana Dhillon in the lead roles.
-Two brothers compete against each other to win the affection of a girl.
-But the girl has her own ulterior motives to manipulate the brothers.
+A family&#39;s road trip takes a dangerous turn when they arrive at a secluded mobile home park to stay with some relatives and find it mysteriously deserted.
+Under the cover of darkness, three masked psychopaths pay them a visit to test the family&#39;s every limit as they struggle to survive.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0B7athiVJBA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/4_geUW08phI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>